Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 they were shaded by trees, so it was a welcomed change from the flat riverbank ride.

-In Liběšice, I made a navigational mistake and began returning to the river's course to Litoměřice.
+In Liběšice, I made a navigation mistake and began returning to the river's course to Litoměřice.
 I noticed this after I climbed around one kilometer behind Liběšice village.